Eyob19th/my-landing_page/README.md

-this is a readme file for music recommender web app
+this is a readme file for music recommender web creating my landing page